 Key Steps Objectives Eligibility ESRM team to assess whether ESRM process is applicable on a facility, based on the scope of application.
-Categorisation Projects will be categorised A, B or C through a preliminary environmental and social screening carried out by the Bank.
-Environmental and Social Assessment Projects categorised A or B will undergo a thorough Environmental and Social Due Diligence process to establish the compliance level of the project, existing assets and activities (if related to the project) by reviewing the following: • All applicable environmental and social laws and regulatory framework and necessary permits • Requirements under the Equator Principles, including UNGP Human Rights and Climate Change Risk Assessment • Applicable IFC Performance Standards • Industry-specific Human Rights, Environment and Health and Safety Guidelines Environmental and Social Management System and Equator Principles Action Plan Following the assessment and identification of any non-compliant issues, the Bank will develop an Environmental and Social Action Plan (ESAP) specifying deliverables and timeline in order to bring the Project to compliance with the Bank's requirements.
-Covenants The Bank will include the relevant conditions and information undertakings in order to ensure that the Borrower is complying with relevant standards and maintaining their own Environmental and Social Management System at all stages (incl. construction phase) of their Project.
-Depending on the risk level of the project, the relevant E&S clauses will be included facility agreement in order to monitor the Environmental and Social performance of the project.
-For the MCB Sustainable Loan, the Borrower will be required to submit relevant Environmental and Social KPIs as per credit approval.
-Monitoring The submission of the established Environmental and Social Action Plan, monitoring report and agreed KPIs will be closely followed up by the Bank's ESRM team in order to ensure that the Project is in E&S compliance at all times.
-Monitoring will include site visits and regular checks on any E&S related controversies, which will be escalated to the relevant committees in the event of breaches and founded/justified controversies.
+Categorisation Projects are categorised A, B or C through a preliminary environmental and social screening carried out by the Bank.
+Environmental and Social Assessment Projects categorised A or B undergo a thorough Environmental and Social Due Diligence process to establish the compliance level of the project, existing assets and activities (if related to the project) by reviewing the following: • All applicable environmental and social laws and regulatory framework and necessary permits • Requirements under the Equator Principles, including UNGP Human Rights and Climate Change Risk Assessment • Applicable IFC Performance Standards • Industry-specific Human Rights, Environment and Health and Safety Guidelines Environmental and Social Management System and Equator Principles Action Plan Following the assessment and identification of any non-compliant issues, the Bank will develop an Environmental and Social Action Plan (ESAP) specifying deliverables and timeline in order to bring the Project to compliance with the Bank's requirements.
+E&S Recommendations to credit committees Following the E&S assessment and risk identification and categorisation, the relevant E&S recommendations, including proposed E&S conditions, are provided in the credit memo for escalation to the relevant credit committees.
+Covenants Depending on the risk level of the project and further analysis conducted post-credit approval, the relevant E&S conditions and clauses are included in the facility agreement in order to monitor the E&S performance of the project, including the ESAP, the Environmental and Social Management System of the project at all stages (incl. construction phase) and the E&S KPIs set if Borrower has benefitted from sustainable financing products.
+Monitoring The submission of the established Environmental and Social Action Plan, monitoring report and agreed KPIs is closely followed up by the Bank's ESRM team in order to ensure that the project is in E&S compliance at all times.
+Monitoring includes site visits and regular checks for any E&S related controversies, which will be escalated to the relevant committees in the event of breaches and founded/justified controversies.

-5. Governance
+6. Governance